smatechnologies/zos-agent-docs/docs/advanced-features/ispf.md

 ******************************* Bottom of data ********************************
 ```

-A minus "-" command or line command returns the display to the compressed format.
 In the expanded format, the T-Time represents the Trigger time if this resource has already triggered and is awaiting a job to reference it.
-The R-Time is the last time a job referenced this entry before it was triggered.
+The R-Time is the last time a job referenced this entry.
 The Gens represents the number of generations left to trigger and the original number of generations requested.

 If an "ACTIVE" resource trigger is defined, the Event Key contains the event name and Event Cmd displays the constructed MSGIN record that is passed to SAM when this trigger occurs.

-The following primary commands are available in any screen:

-- **F(IND** xxxxxx -- Where xxxxx is a DSN, WTO or Event Name or partial name.
-- **F(IND OFF** -- Turn off find criteria and display all entries.
-- **+** Expanded View
-- **-** Collapse View

-Four line commands are supported for DSN and WTO tables:

-1. **D**)elete entry.
-2. **S**)elect for Edit/Update.
-3. **A**)dd new entry using selected entry as a Template.
-4. **E**)vent Edit -- edit the associated Event Key for update.

-By entering a "D" line command, the entry is deleted.
-You are prompted for confirmation at least once each session.
-If you turn confirmation "OFF" then you are not prompted for deletion of *any* table entry for the duration of the current session.

-By entering an "S" line command, the entry is selected and the screen displays entry detail that may be altered.

 :::caution
 Altering a PASSIVE entry that is referenced by a scheduled job may invalidate the entry if the SAM schedule record for the referencing job(s) is not also altered to reflect the change.
 Each entry in the dataset table must have a unique combination of Resource name, Type, DSN Key, generation count, jobname, and system.
 Avoid creating an ACTIVE entry that duplicates a PASSIVE entry (i.e., a file prerun on a job definition).
 :::

-### WTO Table Administration
+## WTO Table Administration

 WTO table (Console Message) triggering allows two keys per message: one FIXED and one VARIABLE.
 The **Msg Off** column represents the number of character positions (bytes) from the beginning of the message text to the start of the FIXED key.
 The **Msg Len** column represents the length of the FIXED key w/spaces.
 ALL WTO triggers MUST have a FIXED key.
 The variable portion is optional.
 A variable key is defined within brackets {}.
 Once the fixed key is located in a record, a variable key is scanned for AFTER the end of the fixed key.
 If MLWTO=Y is set in XPSPARMS, then the variable key will also be searched in any minor lines of the message.
 The variable text can be used to exclude matches by preceding it with a minus (-) sign.